-Over the years, ACTION have purchased a number of buses for evaluation purposes.
-In this section you will find information we have compiled on these buses, including technical information, fleet numbers, liveries and dates of service.
-Sources for this information can be obtained at the bottom of this page.
-If you have anything you would like to contribute to this section please do not hesitate to contact us.
+Over the years ACTION have purchased, leased or borrowed a number of buses for evaluation purposes.
+This article contains information we have compiled on these buses, including technical information, fleet numbers, liveries and dates of service.

 This bus was loaned to ACTION by Scania/Volgren Australia, arriving at Tuggeranong Depot on 29 July 2002.
 The bus was a Scania demonstrator painted in the Bell Street Co.
 (Victoria) livery.
 This bus now operates for Brisbane Transport (G800)